smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/COPY_SYNTAX.md

 ### __3-2.
 Using the Path of the Data Folder__

-The example below demonstrates how to use a data directory for the COPY clause.
+The example below demonstrates how to use a data directory for the "__COPY__" clause.
 A specified folder with a path as an input would be read by the ThanoSQL Engine and recreated as a table within a database.

 !!! note "__Using COPY with Data Folders__"
     - If the path to the folder containing the images, audios, or videos is given as an input, the “__COPY__” clause will translate each file as a row and recreate it as a data table.